Skip to main content

 Contact: [email protected]

-Gordon Wilmsmeier holds the Kühne Professorial Chair in Logistics at the School of Management, Universidad de los Andes, Bogotá, Colombia.
-At the same time he is is the Director of the Hapag-Lloyd Centre for Shipping and Global Logistics (CSGL) at the Kühne Logistics University (KLU), Hamburg, Germany.
+Gordon Wilmsmeier holds the Kühne Chair of Logistics at the Faculty of Management of the Universidad de los Andes, Bogotá, Colombia.
+He is also Director of the Hapag-Lloyd Centre for Shipping and Global Logistics (CSGL) at Kühne Logistics University (KLU), Hamburg, Germany.

-Gordon is honorary professor for Maritime Geography at the University of Applied Sciences in Bremen, Germany.
+Gordon is an honorary professor of Maritime Geography at the University of Applied Sciences in Bremen, Germany.

-From 2011 to 2017, he worked as Economic Affairs Officer in the Infrastructure Services Unit at the United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC).
-Previously he worked at Edinburgh Napier University’s Transport Research Institute (TRI), Scotland (2007-2011) and as consultant for UN-ECLAC, UNCTAD, UN-OHRLLS, the World Bank, Adelphi Research, JICA, IDB, CAF, OAS.
+From 2011 to 2017, he worked as an Economic Affairs Officer in the Infrastructure Services Unit of the United Nations Economic Commission for Latin America and the Caribbean (ECLAC).
+Previously, he worked at the Transport Research Institute (TRI) at Edinburgh Napier University, Scotland (2007-2011) and as a consultant for ECLAC-UN, UNCTAD, UN-OHRLLS, the World Bank, Adelphi Research, JICA, IDB, CAF, and OAS.

-Gordon received his PhD. in Geography from the University of Osnabrück and graduated as geographer from the Technische Universität Dresden, Germany.
+Gordon received a PhD in Geography from the University of Osnabrück and graduated as a geographer from the Technische Universität Dresden, Germany.

-Wilmsmeier’s research focuses on maritime transport geography and economics, port economics and inland shipping issues.
-Recent projects focus on port governance, sustainable port development, energy transition, competition in liner shipping market, digitalization and technology in supply chains, as well as nautical electromobility.
-In 2023 his research group inaugurated the first battery electric school boat on the Pacific Coast of Colombia.
+Wilmsmeier’s research focuses on the geography and economics of maritime transport, port economics and inland navigation issues.
+His recent projects focus on port governance, sustainable port development, energy transition, competition in the liner shipping market, digitalisation and technology in supply chains, as well as nautical electromobility.
+In 2023, his research group launched the first electric school boat on the Pacific coast of Colombia.

-He has published over 100 book chapters, journal papers, institutional publications and working papers.
-His recent books include: Geographies of Maritime Transport and Maritime Mobilities.
-In 2022 his work on climate change adaptation was cited in the IPCC report.
+He has published more than 100 book chapters, journal articles, institutional publications and working papers.
+His most recent books include Geographies of Maritime Transport and Maritime Mobilities.
+In 2022, his work on climate change adaptation was cited in the IPCC report.

-He is leader of the global Port Performance Research Network (PPRN), member of the International Association of Maritime Economists (IAME), , member of the International Geographical Union (IGU) Transport & Geography Commission, member of the Board of Directors Fundación Conecta Logística, Chile, member of the WCTRS Special Interest Group – Intermodal Freight, and associate member of PortEconomics.
+He is the leader of the global research network on port performance (PPRN), a member of the International Association of Maritime Economists (IAME), a member of the Transport and Geography Commission of the International Geographical Union (IGU), a member of the Board of Directors of the Conecta Logística Foundation, Chile, a member of the WCTRS Special Interest Group – Intermodal Freight, and an associate member of PortEconomics.

 Ricardo Sánchez